mitcharoo/sec-your-devops/README.md

 - [DevOps The Hard Way](https://github.com/AdminTurnedDevOps/DevOps-The-Hard-Way-AWS): Free labs for setting up an entire workflow and DevOps environment from a real-world perspective in AWS.
 - [Container.Training](https://github.com/jpetazzo/container.training): Slides and code samples for training, tutorials, and workshops about Docker, containers, and Kubernetes.
 - [S3 Game Galaxy](https://master.d2av1kz25zeu6f.amplifyapp.com/): A series of challenges to learn S3 features.
+- [TerraGoat](https://github.com/bridgecrewio/terragoat): A terraformed learning and training environment that demonstrates how common configuration errors can find their way into production cloud environments.
+Covers AWS, Azure, and GCP.

 ## News & Social